 Infants not treated early may have delayed mental development, learning difficulties and poor co-ordination.

-- All babies are screened at birth (with their mothers' consent), using blood taken via a pinprick and analysed for TSH and T4.
+All babies in the UK are screened at birth using blood taken via a pinprick and analysed for TSH and T4.
 This is part of the UK Newborn Screening Programme (the blood is also analysed for phenylketonuria, cystic fibrosis and sickle cell disease).

 - A high TSH and low T4 confirm the diagnosis.